 Allow Additional Time for Formal Portraits

 The average amount of time to capture wedding portraits, including family formals, is typically around 20-30 minutes.
 Think about all the members of your wedding party, your closest family members, and your partner.
 Now imagine trying to capture a photo with each of them!
 Individually, then as a group, and then in your specified pairings.
 All within the span of 20 minutes.
 It seems impossible, doesn’t it?
 While it’s not quite impossible, it will be rushed, highly posed, and feel inauthentic.
-Adding another 20-30 minutes to the timeline of your formal portraits will allow you to be present with your wedding party & your family.
+Adding another 20-30 minutes to the timeline of your formal portraits will allow you to be present with your wedding party and your family.
 It’ll give you the precious moments you need to turn to each other and say “Wow!
 Can you believe I’m married?”.

 Schedule Some Alone Time